 At Herlong Prison Camp I was able to eat as much as four meals a day.
 That’s not always possible in the real world.
-However, I find that maintaining a high fiber, high protein diet does is great for mental focus.
+However, I find that maintaining a high fiber, and high protein diet does great for mental focus.
 I also recently discovered that having a high potassium intake keeps my nerves come, which helps minimize depression and anxiety.

 I believe that returning inmates should set time aside every day, even if they have their job, to explore self-employment options and to apply for better-paying jobs.
 Yes, looking for a quality job with a felony is going to be hell.
 But if a felon believes the high paying job is necessary for his life, he needs to stay confident and persistent in his quest.

 I suggest going to sites like Indeed.com and in the search bar look for jobs that pay $35,000 or better.
 Also, you should pay someone to review and write your resumes and cover letters.
 Lastly, when searching on Indeed, or similar sites, be sure to narrow down the search results.
 My normal search might look like “English major, $35,000, -sales, -management.”
 By putting “-sales” this eliminates any positions that have the keyword or phrase “sales,” which usually prevents me from seeing jobs with sales involved.

 A community will make the transition easier.
 A community will give you support when a felon needs it.
 It will provide a felon job leads and counseling, which could be motivation to keep going.
 Some relationships will be lost throughout time.
 It’s essential for a felon to focus on the relationships that they have currently and could forge in the future.
 Also, avoid destructive and fruitless relationships with toxic people, they add unnecessary stress and do nothing to improve anyone’s life.

 Move to a Bigger City